facebook/docusaurus/website/versioned_docs/version-2.0.0-beta.18/guides/creating-pages.md

 :::

-By default, any Markdown or Javascript file starting with `_` will be ignored and no routes will be created for that file (see the `exclude` option).
+By default, any Markdown or JavaScript file starting with `_` will be ignored and no routes will be created for that file (see the `exclude` option).

 ```bash
 my-website